 Patreon's notice & takedown procedure

 Notice and Takedown procedures are an integral part of digital safety.
-The ways in which platforms treat reported content directly affects how often users flag illegal and inappropriate material.
-Creating an easy, safe and trustworthy user experience is therefore crucial in the fight against child sexual abuse material (CSAM).
+The ways in which platforms treat reported content directly affect how often users flag illegal and inappropriate material.
+Ensuring a safe and positive reporting experience is critical in combating harmful material online.

 Patreon is one of the many platforms that has partnered with INHOPE in a combined effort to eradicate CSAM.
 We talked to Liliana Ferreira, Patreon's Senior Content Moderation Specialist to learn more about the way they treat inappropriate and abusive material on their website.